 This, if you think about it for a moment, makes some sense.
 You’d probably expect economically depressed cities to have a substantial portion of council housing, simply because the Thatcher home ownership revolution and right to buy never took off.

 But rich cities often need subsidised housing, too, simply to counteract the fact that, otherwise, vital workers can’t afford to live in them.
-Around 80 per cent of Singaporeans living in public housing – in one of the richest cities in the world.
+Around 80 per cent of Singaporeans live in public housing – in one of the richest cities in the world.
 The relationship between house prices and social housing is a complex one.

 All of which is a lot of words to demonstrate the mildly obvious fact we should probably have never expected any relationship between social housing stats and house prices in the first place.

 That said, building a new generation of social housing probably would help with the housing crisis – but mostly, one suspects, because it’s building a load of housing.
 The reason the era of council housing coincided with relatively affordable house prices may have been less because the state owned a lot of housing, but because it built them in the first place.